Kharstok/Research-Repo/RomanGuidedReflections/reflectiveJournal.md

 I think so?
 It wouldnt hurt to do more

 ### Have you developed a habit of persevering?
-Yes I think so, I dont have an issue with perseverance but I do with distraction.
+Yes I think so, I dont have an issue with perseverance but I do with distraction in a "ohh a shiny new topic" sense.